philipellisis/csd-docs/docs/intro.md

 The [Builders Kits](https://www.clevelandsoftwaredesign.com/pinball-parts/p/virtual-pinball-builders-kit) are the (almost) all inclusive kits that give you the ability to get a fairly comprehensive pinball machine in one simple to install package.
 There are still a lot of parts to go through, mount and install, but the end result is a pinball machine with all the best toys and lights.
 If you want something that is even better than most pre-built machines come with at a fraction of the cost without the time investment of doing it all yourself, then these are the way to go.

+### Addressable LED Kits

+The [Addressable LED Kits](https://www.clevelandsoftwaredesign.com/pinball-parts/p/addressable-led-plug-and-play-kit) offer a full addressable LED solution that comes with lights for the side rails of the machine, and up to 8 HD panels on the backglass for a truly awesome experience.

 ### Piecing it together (DIY Option)

 If none of those options look good for you, you can also get all the items individually.
 I have a fairly good guide for all the stuff I offer in the [what to buy](./what-to-buy.md) guide